Must-Have Health Goals That Go Way Beyond Achieving Your Dream Body

 You know what they say — a sound mind means a sound body.
 That said, it’s definitely important to add this to your health goals.
 Fortunately, working out, sleeping enough, and eating right all go hand in hand with your mental well-being.
 Apart from helping manage stress levels, these activities also put your mind at ease, since you know that you’re taking care of yourself.

-Furthermore, there are also smaller (but equally important) ways to take care of your mental health.
+Furthermore, there are also smaller (but equally important) ways to take care of yourself.
 This includes being honest about your feelings (both good and bad), taking breaks to avoid burnout, limiting your personal social media time, and generally making time for your hobbies and interests!
 Oh, of course, don’t forget to seek help whenever you feel like you need it.

 Image credit: Tirachard Kumtanom